Will-Fig/Homepage/README.md

+#HTML Project
-HTML Project: Create a fake webpage that links you to other pages within your webpage
+Create a fake webpage that links you to other pages within your webpage